Thomas Chung (artist)

 Thomas Chung (born 1988) is an American visual artist and assistant professor of art and painting based in Anchorage Alaska whose work deals mainly with topics of globalization and healing culture.
-He is best known for the controversy surrounding his painting “Everything” that includes a depiction of a decapitated head of Donald Trump being held by actor Chris Evans.
+He is best known for the controversy surrounding his painting “Everything” that includes a depiction of the severed head of Donald Trump being held by actor Chris Evans.

 Early life and education

 Chung was born in New Jersey and grew up in New York and Hong Kong.

 He received a bachelor of arts degree in 2010 from the San Francisco Art Institute in San Francisco, California.
 He studied at the Chelsea College of Art and Design in London.
 He received his master of fine art degree in 2013 from the Yale School of Art.

 Career

 Chung participated in the 2012 group exhibition “Gifted and Talented” in Manhattan, New York, curated by performance artist Clifford Owens.

 His work was featured on PBS in May 2019 for its series “Indie Alaska.”

 He had a solo exhibit in 2018 at the Anchorage Museum titled “Everything is Sacred."

 His work is in the permanent collection of the Anchorage Museum and appears in the book North-Finding Place in Alaska.

 In 2020 Chung and University of Alaska paintings students created a stained-glass inspired mural in downtown Anchorage in partnership with the Anchorage Museum.